EnnoidMe/ENNOID-BMS/README.md

 13/01/2019:
 For cost reasons:
-- Master board will be on a 2 layers PCB 100mm x 100mm
-- Slave boards will be  on a 2 layers PCB 100mm x 100mm
+- Master & Slave boards will be on a 2 layers PCB 100mm x 100mm

-PCB cost = 10 x (2 boards @ 4.90$ CAD + shipping = 9.80$ CAD + peanuts :)
+PCB cost = 10 x 2 Master+ Slave = @ 4.90$ + shipping

 ### Features: